 The German Shepherd (officially named as the German Shepherd Dog) is a medium to large-sized working dog.
-Abbreviated as GSD, German Shepherds are one of the most popular dog breeds in the world, ranking second in our 2019 analysis of the top 50 dog breeds.
+Abbreviated as GSD, German Shepherds are one of the most popular dog breeds; they ranked in second place in both our 2019 analysis and 2022 analysis of the top 50 dog breeds in the world.

 Originally bred to be herding dogs, the intelligence and agility of German Shepherds made them stand out and seen in many types of work today.
 Thanks to their strength, obedience, and trainability, German Shepherds make great working dogs as well as family pets.

 In this edition of About The Breed, we’ll look at the breed characteristics of the German Shepherd, examine the history of the breed, and answer some of the most frequently asked questions.

 - German Shepherds stand around two feet tall.
 Males can reach 24 to 26 inches and females between 22 and 24 inches.

 - A medium-to-large sized working dog, male German Shepherds weigh between 65 and 90 pounds and females between 50 and 70 pounds.

 - German Shepherds have a double coat.
 The outer coat is dense and can be straight or a little wavy, whilst the undercoat is thick but soft.

 - German Shepherds are one of the most common police dogs used for everyday duties.
 The trainability and intelligence of the breed make it the ideal candidate for police work.

 - German Shepherds are considered one of the most intelligent dog breeds, along with the Border Collie and Poodle.

 - Contrary to popular belief, German Shepherds are very loving and protective pets of their owners.
 However, they can display aggression if their aggressive tendencies aren’t kept in check.